renatomarinho/laravel-page-speed/README.md

 Defers the execution of javascript in the HTML.

-> If necessary cancel deferring in some script, use `data-pagespeed-no-defer` as script attribute to cancel deferring.
+> If necessary cancel deferring in some script, use `data-tachyon-no-defer` as script attribute to cancel deferring.

 <hr>